tliptrot/data_sci/README.md

 # data_sci
-A portfolio of R and Python data science projects.
-My data focuses on international development and humanitarian data and the politics of fragile states.
+A portfolio of data science projects I created to grow my coding skills in R and Python.
+While I address several different topics, my projects cluster around  focuses on international development and humanitarian data and the politics of fragile states.

+I hope you enjoy exploring the data alongside me.

+## Contents

+- ### R

+  - Attitudes toward

+- ### Python